Julia-Tempering/Pigeons.jl/docs/src/distributed.md

 ## Introduction

 Pigeons provides an implementation of Distributed PT based on [Syed et al., 2021](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12464), Algorithm 5.
-This page documents our implementation.
+This page describes the challenges of implementing this distributed, parallelized and random algorithm and how we addressed these challenges.

 In Distributed PT, one or several computers run MCMC simulations in parallel and communicate with each other to improve MCMC efficiency.